-As at July 31, 2019, Roscan had cash of \$1,169,660 and working capital of \$649,963.
+As at October 31, 2019, Roscan had cash of \$240,219 and a working capital deficiency of \$64,095.
 Sales tax receivables represent amounts to be refunded by the Canadian government.
 Prepaid expenses include amounts advanced to fund future corporate and Kandiole Project activities.
-Accounts payable and accrued liabilities include \$32,416 payable to related parties for legal fees and the reimbursement of expenses.
+Accounts payable and accrued liabilities include \$78,165 payable to related parties for legal and management fees and the reimbursement of expenses.

-Loans due to related parties of \$485,915 were repaid during the nine month period of F2019.
+Loans due to related parties of \$485,915 were repaid during F2019.
 These loans were non-interest bearing, unsecured and payable on demand.

-To recapitalize Roscan, gross proceeds of \$3,800,000 were raised through a 27,142,857 unit brokered and non-brokered private placement closed on March 21, 2019.
+To recapitalize Roscan, gross proceeds of \$3,800,000 were raised through a brokered and non-brokered 27,142,857 unit private placement closed on March 21, 2019.
 In addition, the Company's working capital was augmented by the exercise of 6,151,358 warrants for net proceeds of \$643,105.
+To further capitalize the Company, on December 12, 2019, the Company completed a non-brokered 44,930,000 unit private placement for gross proceeds of \$4,493,000.

-Roscan has sufficient working capital to fund the balance of its planned F2019 operating overheads and Kandiole Project obligations and exploration activities.
-However, further funds will be required for F2020 to finance working capital, property acquisitions, corporate overheads and exploration activities.
+In addition to the financing completed on December 12, 2019, Roscan will have to raise further working capital to fund the balance of its planned F2020 corporate and Kandiole Project activities.
+Further funds will be required to finance additional property acquisitions and any related exploration activities.